zackster/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

+### Getting access to the API

 WorkReduce uses API keys to allow access to the API.
 You can request access to the WorkReduce API by having a conversation with your Client Director, who will set you up with an API key.

+### Authorizing your requests

-WorkReduce expects for the API key to be included in all API requests to the server in a header that looks like the following:
+WorkReduce expects for the API key to be included in all API requests to the server in an HTTP header that looks like the following:

 `Authorization: meowmeowmeow`